 Cinnamon (Dalchini) - The bark of the cinnamon tree is a mild, sweet spice used either whole, or in powdered form.

 Cloves - With their anise-like scents , cloves are quite a strong spice and need to be used in moderation.
-Use them in rice dishes or
+Use them in rice dishes such as biryanis.

 Cumin (Jeera) – Used in many Indian curries both meat and vegetable-based dishes.
 Has an earthy flavor to it.
 Also used as part of tadka or tempering.
 Cumin if sometimes confused with fennel or anise - cumin is more brown in color and has a more smokey, earthy taste.

-Fennel (saunf)as aa fresh, anise-like aroma.
+Fennel (saunf) - Adds a fresh, anise-like aroma.
 Used as a breath freshener, and good for digestion.
-Ideal for use in garam masala spice blend and as part of the meat marinade in chicken biryani.
+Ideal for use in garam masala spice blend and as part of the meat marinade in Instant Pot Chicken Biryani.

 Fenugreek seeds (methi) - The musky taste of mustard seeds are essential to spice blends such as sambar powder, and the very common Madras curry powder.
 On their own, fenugreek seeds have a very strong, almost bitter scent that can be overpowering, so do not go overboard!